Forden

 Forden (Ffordun) is a village near Welshpool in Powys, Wales, formerly in the historic county of Montgomeryshire.
 It forms part of the community (and community council) of Forden with Leighton and Trelystan with the neighbouring settlements of Trelystan, Leighton and Kingswood.

-Looking down on the parish is the Long Mountain, which stretches north eastwards from Forden through the border between Montgomeryshire and Shropshire, England.
+Looking down on the parish is the Long Mountain, which stretches north eastwards from Forden through the border between Powys, Wales and Shropshire, England.

 History

 Traces of a Roman road and of a Roman camp called locally "the Gaer" are near the River Severn, in a township of the parish called Thornbury.